Building modern CI/CD workflows for serverless applications with Red Hat OpenShift Pipelines and Argo CD, Part 1

 quarkus-hello-world-deployment, and I’ll use that name to reference the repository in the upcoming scripts.
 You can use the same name or a different one for your repository.

+Ensure you create a master branch instead, either by changing your default settings or by creating a new branch manually.
 After you have created and named the repository, leave it empty and initialized.

 In order to allow the Tekton pipeline to push changes into the new repository, you will have to provide a valid set of GitHub credentials.
 You’ll store the credentials in a